Power Plant Operators control, operate, or maintain machinery to generate electric power. Includes auxiliary equipment operators.

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Power Plant Operators job description, Power Plant Operators salary, Power Plant Operators information, what is the job of a Power Plant Operator like, pros and cons about Power Plant Operators, colleges and universities for Power Plant Operators, is Power Plant Operators the right career for me, Easy careers to get into, careers in Production
+Power Plant Operators job description, Power Plant Operators salary, Power Plant Operators information, what is the job of a Power Plant Operator like, pros and cons about Power Plant Operators, colleges and universities for Power Plant Operators, is Power Plant Operators the right career for me, careers in Production